LGDWT-GS: Local and Global Discrete Wavelet-Regularized 3D Gaussian Splatting for Sparse-View Scene Reconstruction: Experiments

+As shown in Table~\mbox{\ref{tab:ablation}},this setting results in significantly lower performance, indicating that global-only frequency supervision combined with sparse initialization is insufficient for accurate reconstruction.
+In contrast, our method benefits from both dense initialization and patch-wise frequency refinement, which together enable more stable geometry and improved detail recovery.
+We note that exact reproduction of DWT-GS and PGDGS is limited by the lack of publicly available implementations and incomplete reporting of training configurations.
+Therefore, this baseline provides the closest controlled comparison within our framework.

-The component analysis highlights the specific contributions of our architectural choices.
-Depth regularization improves PSNR by 0.11 dB by stabilizing geometry and preventing Gaussians from drifting near the camera, a common failure in sparse SfM initialization.
-Additionally, employing a two-level decomposition with progressive frequency staging enables the model to establish coarse geometry before refining fine details, thereby preventing early convergence to local minima.
+The component analysis further highlights the contribution of individual design choices.
+Depth regularization improves PSNR by 0.11~dB by stabilizing geometry and preventing Gaussians from drifting toward the camera, a common failure mode in sparse SfM initialization.
+We further analyze two extended variants to better understand the role of frequency supervision depth and training strategy.
+DWT Staging introduces a progressive training scheme in which frequency supervision is not applied at the beginning of training; instead, the model is first optimized without DWT, then the low-frequency (LL) component is introduced, followed by the addition of higher-frequency components (LH, HL) at later stages.
+This design allows the model to first establish stable coarse geometry before refining fine details, reducing the risk of early overfitting to noisy high-frequency signals.

+Two-Level DWT extends the frequency decomposition hierarchy by applying a second level of wavelet transform, enabling multi-scale frequency supervision (e.g., LL$_2$, LH$_2$, HL$_2$).
+This provides finer-grained control over hierarchical frequency components and improves the model's ability to capture detailed structures, but also increases computational complexity and sensitivity to noise.
+As shown in Table \mbox{\ref{tab:ablation}}, both variants improve performance compared to single-level DWT, confirming the benefit of deeper or staged frequency supervision.
+However, the best overall results are achieved by combining global structural constraints with patch-wise local refinement, which effectively balances stability and detail reconstruction.

 Finally, combining global structural constraints with patch-based local refinement yields the most balanced performance, achieving the highest SSIM of 0.726 and an LPIPS of 0.279.

+We also analyze the sensitivity of the $E_{LF}$ threshold used for patch selection.
+Specifically, we vary the threshold across \{10\%, 20\%, 30\%, 50\%\} and report the results in Table \mbox{~\ref{tab:elf_threshold}}.
+We observe that using a lower threshold (10\%) leads to a noticeable performance drop, as too few regions are selected for local refinement, limiting the effectiveness of patch-wise supervision.
+Increasing the threshold to 30\% yields performance comparable to 20\%, with only a slight degradation due to the inclusion of less informative regions.
+However, when the threshold is increased to 50\%, performance degrades significantly, as a large portion of the image is selected, reducing the selectivity of the supervision and introducing noisy or redundant updates.Overall, 20\% provides the best balance between selectivity and coverage, enabling effective localization of under-reconstructed regions while maintaining stable performance.